List of Flying Tigers pilots

 Following is a complete list of American Volunteer Group (Flying Tigers) pilots.
 The AVG was operational from December 20, 1941, to July 14, 1942.
 The press continued to apply the Flying Tigers name to later units, but pilots of those organizations are not included.

-In most air forces, a victory is defined as the destruction of an enemy aircraft in air-to-air combat, and those shown below are the "confirmed" claims as recorded in AVG records, unearthed by aviation historian Frank Olynyk.
+The victories of enemy aircraft in air-to-air combat shown below are "confirmed" claims as recorded in AVG records, unearthed by aviation historian Frank Olynyk.
 The Chinese government paid the pilots a bonus of $500 for each enemy aircraft destroyed, whether in the air or on the ground.

 Aces while Flying Tigers are in bold.